 Future Medical Bills

 Example – A Wilmington, Delaware resident sustains a serious spinal injury in a car accident.
-By the time trial rolls around, the individual’s medical bills total $20,000 (in excess of PIP).
+At the time of trial, the medical bills total $20,000 (in excess of PIP).
 The treating doctor’s report states that future steroid injections and physical therapy will be likely.
 Another expert has estimated those costs at $5,000.
 Therefore, the claim for past and future medical bills would total $25,000.

 Future Lost Wages (Decrease or Loss of Earning Capacity)